f5devcentral/xcedgedemoguide/README.rst

 Create buytime-ce-sites virtual site
 ------------------------------------------------------------

 Now that the namespace is ready, we can go on to creating a virtual site for our Virtual K8s.
-Open the Service menu and navigate to the **Load Balancers** section.
+Open the Service menu and navigate to the **Multi-Cloud App Connect** section.

 .. figure:: ./assets/virtual-site-buytime-ce-sites_0.png